 1. Tell the Producer

-The earlier in the process the production team know that you want to create as much content as possible, the better.
+The earlier in the process the brand video production team knows that you want to create as much content as possible, the better.
 This allows them to look for ways to maximise the final outputs throughout.
-Share the all the content that you have so that they can see how to best incorporate them.
+They’re experts at knowing how to use video in marketing efficiently, so don’t hesitate to set them this challenge.
+Share all the content that you have so that they can see how to best incorporate them.
 Don't worry about whether you think it's right or not - they will know what they are looking for and will be able to help you.

 2. Speak to the Editor